-Administration and secretarial support
+Administration and Secretarial Support

-You will undertake administrative work associated with your clinical and other professional work.
-Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.
+Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal laptop and computer or docking station, required software and internet access, will be available.
+There is full electronic access to all key journals.